Beyond Squared Error: Exploring Loss Design for Enhanced Training of Generative Flow Networks: Related Work

 \section{Related Work}

 \textbf{Generative Flow Networks (GFlowNets).} GFlowNets were initially proposed by~\citet{bengio2021flow} for scientific discovery~\citep{jain2023gflownets} as a framework for generative models capable of learning to sample from unnormalized distributions.
 The foundational theoretical framework was further developed by~\citet{bengio2023gflownet}.
 Since then, numerous studies have focused on enhancing GFlowNet training from various perspectives, such as introducing novel balance conditions and loss functions~\citep{malkin2022trajectory, madan2023learning}, refining sampling and resampling strategies~\citep{shen2023towards, rector2023thompson, kim2023local, lau2024qgfn}, improving credit assignment~\citep{pan2023better, jang2023learning} and exploring different options for backward policies~\citep{shen2023towards, mohammadpour2024maximum, jang2024pessimistic}.
+Notably, our proposed method is compatible with all the aforementioned works as we have identified a novel key component of the objective functions for training GFlowNets.

+From a theoretical perspective, GFlowNets are closely related to variational inference (VI, \citealt{malkin2022gflownets, zimmermann2023a}) and entropy-regularized reinforcement learning (RL) on deterministic MDPs~\citep{tiapkin2024generative, mohammadpour2024maximum}.
+All of them can be viewed as solving distribution matching problems, and the gradients of their training objectives are equivalent to that of the reverse KL divergence.
+Our main theorem (Theorem \ref{thm:main-theorem} and Theorem \ref{thm:main-theorem-appendix}) generalizes the theoretical results of \cite{malkin2022gflownets} by (i) extending reverse KL to the whole family of $f$-divergence and (ii) including more parameterization methods.